 job to ‘interpret’ Murray’s would-be jive talk for the older, presumably parental,

 had been around for some time and had decided to give up playing trad jazz and give

 the new beat music a go.
-The antagonism felt by jazz players toward the new rock and roll verged on fanaticism, however when
+The antagonism felt by jazz players toward the new rock

-no, for example Benny Green on the show
+by playing the devil’s new music, few said no, for example Benny Green on the show

 No major American rock n roll act ever appeared on the show in person, probably due